-In this article Richard Aucock, from Motoring Research, explains how best to look after your car when it’s being used less than usual.
+In this article Richard Aucock, from Motoring Research, explains how you can keep your car in tip-top condition this Winter despite getting out and about less.
 Read his tips below.

 Quick tips for looking after your vehicle

 - The first sensible thing to do, if you can, is fill your car with fuel.
 This prevents the (admittedly rare) risk of condensation forming in the fuel tank.
 It also means you’re ready to go in an emergency, even if your local filling station isn’t open.
 Take advantage of the current low petrol and diesel prices!